sean55123/PyNOTES/README.md

-# NTUPSE_packs
+# PyNOTES
-NTUPSE_packs is packed with several useful package for all kind of optimization (eg. simulator-based, equation-oriented).
+PyNOTES (NTU Optimization Technical Evaluation toolS) is packed with several useful package for all kind of optimization (eg. simulator-based, equation-oriented).

 Specifically, Simulated annealing (SA), Particle Swarm Optimization (PSO), and Bayesian Optimization (BO) are for single objective optimization.
 Fuzzy, and NSGA2, on the other hand, are for multi-objective optimization.

 Other files, such Economic.py, Get_variable.py, can cooperate with Aspen Plus to perform optimization.

 ## Simple example for equation-oriented single objective optimization